data-dot-all/dataall/pages/deploy/deploy_aws.md

 To configure and customize your deployment environments, update the parameters of the **cdk.json** file.
 Check the table below with the list and description of optional and mandatory parameters.

-**Note**: by specifying multiple environment blocks, like in the example "DEV" and "PROD", data.all will deploy to 2 deployments accounts with a CodePipeline manual approval stage between them.
+**Note**: by specifying multiple environment blocks, like in the example "dev" and "prod", data.all will deploy to 2 deployments accounts with a CodePipeline manual approval stage between them.